5 Examples Of Implicit Sentences Brainly

 Example 5: "Rain lashed against the windows; the wind howled."

 This sentence implicitly describes a severe storm.
 While not directly stating "There was a violent storm," the imagery evoked – rain lashing and wind howling – paints a picture of a powerful and potentially dangerous weather event.
-The reader infers the intensity and nature of the weather based on the vivid descriptions of the elements.
+That said, the reader infers the intensity and nature of the weather based on the vivid descriptions of the elements.
 This example demonstrates how implicit sentences can create powerful evocative effects.

 Understanding the Mechanisms of Implicit Sentences